Shhezita/FIX/README.md

 </p>

 ## **2a.
 Auto Install [FIX](https://github.com/Shhezita/FIX/releases/download/1.2/AutoInstall.ps1) and [app.js](https://github.com/Shhezita/FIX/releases/download/1.2/app.js)**
-**Download and extract release, right-click Install-Fix.ps1 and choose Run as Administrator** You may need to allow the script to run on your system.
-To do this:
+**Download and extract release, right-click  AutoInstall.ps1 and choose Run as Administrator** You may need to allow the script to run on your system.

-Run powershell as administrator, then run this powershell call :
+To do this run powershell as administrator, then run this powershell call :

    ``` Set-ExecutionPolicy RemoteSigned```

    ``` Set-ExecutionPolicy Unrestricted```

-Type "A" then hit enter and re-run Install-Fix.ps1
+Type "A" then hit enter and re-run AutoInstall.ps1

 ## **2b.
 Manual Install [app.js](https://github.com/Shhezita/FIX/releases/download/1.2/app.js)**
 Fully close GFE, if needed use task manager.